doolanshire/trafalgar/README.md

 ## To do

-* Add the ships of the Combined Fleet.
-* Add the attached ships (frigates and smaller vessels) for both fleets.
+* Research crew complements for frigates and smaller vessels attached to the Franco-Spanish fleet.

 ## Sources